Shreveport police investigate drive-by shooting in Allendale neighborhood

-SHREVEPORT, La (KTAL/KMSS) – Police are investigating a drive-by shooting in the Allendale neighborhood that leaves one woman injured.
+SHREVEPORT, La (KTAL/KMSS) – Police are investigating a drive-by shooting in the Allendale neighborhood that injured one woman.

 Police were called to a home in the 100 blocks of Allen Drive around 11:30 Wednesday night.